witheve/rfcs/proposed/syntax.md

 Let's look at what happens in the mutate phase (this one comes from the first block in our party program):

 ```
- // maintain tells us that we are updating the database continually
+ // maintain tells us that we are delegating Eve the responsibiliy to update the subsequent values
   maintain

-    // We set the guest-count to be the total number of guests we found
-    // in the collect phase.
-This will overwrite whatever the total
-    // was before
-    party.guest-count := total

-    // We add new guests to the guest list.
-This will add to the
-    // existing list
-    party.guest += guest
+    friend += [#invited] // Add #invited to every friend who is invited
 ```

 ##### Adding and Removing Objects

-Objects can be freezed to the Eve DB just by adding them after a mutation fence:
+Objects can be "frozen" in the Eve DB just by adding them after a mutation fence:

 ```
- [@Corey birthday]
+create the party
+  [#session-connect]
   freeze
-    [@"my party" date: birthday]
+    [@"my party" date: 2]
 ```

 Objects can be removed from Eve using the `none` keyword.
 For example, we could remove `@"my party"` like so: